 - 1. Connect loads to the PRO-Verter (If not already connected). - 2.
 Verify the generator has fuel and oil and that the generator starter battery cables are connected. - 3.
-Turn on the generator MAIN SWITCH and AC BREAKER switch by toggling it upward (Figure 24, arrows).
+Turn on the generator MAIN SWITCH and AC BREAKER switch by toggling it up (Figure 22, arrows).

-Note: The generator control panel is programmed for the L0 Lite application and set to AUTO MODE.
-DO NOT use the buttons below the LCD screen to control the generator.
+Note: The generator control panel is programmed for the L0 application and set to AUTO MODE.
+DO NOT use the buttons on the generator control panel to control the generator.